daryllxd/lifelong-learning/programming/clean-coders/01-clean-code.md

 # 01 - Clean Code

-"We rushed the C debugger to market.
-When we had to make it with C++, it was impossible to work with that mess."
-The bad code killed the company.

 Green field -> Mess -> Super slow -> Redesign -> You won't catch up with the old code -> Redesign lol.

 ## Code Rot

 - Rigid: A single change or enhancement forces you to make adjustments in a lot of other places.
 Rigid systems are unpredictable, it is hard to estimate how they could change.
 - Fragile: When nothing can be depended on anymore.
-- Inseperable: Modules that can't be separated and reused for other purposes.
-Devs usually take shortcuts so modules become inseperable and not useful.
+- Inseparable: Modules that can't be separated and reused for other purposes.
+Devs usually take shortcuts so modules become inseparable and not useful.
 - Opacity: This does not communicate the author's intent.
 It's hard to read.
 - Going fast: Why did you write hard to write code?
 Programmers write the badcode.
 The reason why we make a mess of the first place is we feel the urgency of the deadline.
 You can't go fast by making a mess.